-Updated: 27.
-January 2020.
+Updated: 31.
+January 2021.

-There are 2 ways to transfer from Dubrovnik to Split: 1) by car; 2) by ferry.
-Each one has its pro and cons.
+There are 2 ways to do Dubrovnik to Split Private Transfer: 1) by car; 2) sailing.
+Each one has its pros and cons.
 We recommend doing it by car.

 It’s kind of miracle to grow vines on such inhospitable terrain (karst rocks).
 Here you’ll taste native wines of Croatia: ‘Pošip‘ (white) & ‘Plavac mali‘ (red) paired with finger-food: prosciutto, cheese, anchovies, extra virgin olive-oil, bread.

-Included: transportation (upper-class car or luxury Mercedes mini-van), English-speaking professional driver, scenic coastline drive, boutique winery visit with wine-tasting (1 hour, 3 wines + prosciutto, cheese, anchovies, extra virgin olive-oil, bread), Makarska town self-guided sightseeing (1 hour)
+Included: transportation (upper-class car or luxury Mercedes mini-van), professional English-speaking driver, scenic coastline drive, boutique winery visit with wine-tasting (1 hour, 3 wines + prosciutto, cheese, anchovies, extra virgin olive-oil, bread), Makarska town Self-guided sightseeing (1 hour)

-Not included: seafood lunch in Brela town (Konoba Feral restaurant) | Lunch price range: around 20-35 EUR per person
+Not included: seafood lunch in Brela town (Konoba Feral restaurant) | Lunch price: around 20-35 EUR per person

 Duration: ~ 8 hours